 Since joining the SE 2050 commitment, Keast & Hood's sustainability committee has focused our efforts on educating our technical staff about life cycle analysis methods and developing processes for internal data tracking.
-It's been encouraging to hear from our staff that more clients and owners are asking about embodied carbon reduction possibilities, and that our staff is able to knowledgeably participate in those conversations.
+It's been encouraging to hear from our staff that more clients and reduction possibilities, and that our staff is able to knowledgeably participate in those conversations.
 In the coming year, we are working to further develop our standards for new construction projects and to establish a baseline for our major renovation projects.